mgjeon/rtmag/README.md

 number = {2},
 pages = {54},
-author = {Jeon, Mingyu and Jeong, Hyun-Jin and Moon, Yong-Jae and Kang, Jihye and Kusano, Kanya}, }
+author = {Jeon, Mingyu and Jeong, Hyun-Jin and Moon, Yong-Jae and Kang, Jihye and Kusano, Kanya}, title = {Real-time Extrapolation of Nonlinear Force-free Fields from Photospheric Vector Magnetic Fields Using a Physics-informed Neural Operator}, journal = {The Astrophysical Journal Supplement Series}, }
 ```